-With Transport for London now embarking on a significant programme of land development, John Bosworth, Partner at Ashfords LLP, looks at some of the opportunities and pitfalls facing developers, against the backdrop of recent amendments to change of use planning rules.
+With Transport for London now embarking on a significant programme of land development Ashfords LLP looks at some of the opportunities and pitfalls facing developers, against the backdrop of recent amendments to change of use planning rules.

 Transport for London (TfL) is now mid-way through a process of appointing a number of development partners to help it develop opportunities in its property portfolio.
 TfL owns around 5,700 acres of land across the capital including buildings, land attached to tube stations, railways and highways, making it one of London’s largest landowners.

 Initially TfL is looking to develop 10 million ft2 at 50 locations across the city over a period of ten years.
 The jewel in the crown of TfL’s portfolio is the Company’s former headquarters in a Grade-I listed building in St James’s Park, but its portfolio also includes:

 - Listed buildings that offer opportunities for residential conversion

 - Opportunities for mixed-use and residential developments over stations and depots